Advanced White Water Safety Provider

 Maintaining the Role

-On becoming an AWWSR Provider, you will be required to follow and agree to the Provider Service Agreement.
+On becoming an AWWS Tutor, you will be required to follow and agree to the Provider Service Agreement.
 This includes following the Update Scheme.

-You will also be expected to attend a moderation event every 3 years; this is to keep you up to date with, and to share best practice with, other AWWSR Providers.
-You will also be expected to run a minimum of 1 course every 3 years to keep your role up to date.
+You will also be expected to attend a moderation event every 3 years; this is to keep you up to date with, and to share best practice with, other AWWS Tutors.

 Want to know more?